 Then there the equipment which involves a thermometer, vat pot ( I use my son’s old nappy bucket) its plastic.
 The most ideal dyeing bucket is made from aluminium as you can heat it up.
 Great investment if you planning to be dyeing a lot.

 I also got a camping type of stove which I can use outdoors.
 It runs on a canister.
-Trust me the fumes that are produced during deoxidisation process has a strong stale smell.
-You don’t to be doing this in your kitchen.
+Trust me the fumes that are produced during the deoxidization process have a strong stale/ urine-like smell.
+You don’t want to be doing this in your kitchen or anywhere indoors.

 As I said before in my post on mordants in natural dyeing always separate the pots use for dyeing and cooking.